 My phone is currently protected by the plastic case I bought when I first purchased my phone.
 The clear plastic is yellowing in places and peeling away in others, and I know eventually the case will have to end up in the landfill, like so many others.
 My partner, on the other hand, has been without a phone case for the past several months after his first case became unusable, and his phone has suffered for it.
 (For example: all photos taken with it must now be selfies, as the camera on the back chipped during a fall).

 Clearly, neither of these - the plastic case or going without - is a good option for those of us who want to both extend the lives of our phones and minimize our plastic footprint.
 So I was delighted when Pela Case reached out to offer us one of their compostable phone cases.
-I promptly turned it over to the case-less Julian, whose phone is now more than amply protected with a new black case.
+I promptly turned it over to my case-less partner, whose phone is now more than amply protected with a new black case.

 The phone cases are made of a starch-based biopolymer and “waste” flax straw, which means they’re compostable, even in backyard settings.
 (More on that here).
 Better yet, Pela also accepts their old cases back for recycling into new ones.

 Pela Cases are also matte, not shiny, which makes them easier to grip and, in our experience, harder to drop.
-Though I’m still using my older - and perfectly serviceable - plastic phone case from another company, I’m jealous of Julian’s new case, and when mine finally bites the dust, will upgrade to a Pela of my own.
+Though I’m still using my older - and perfectly serviceable - plastic phone case from another company, I’m jealous of my partner’s new case, and when mine finally bites the dust, will upgrade to a Pela of my own.

 They also offer phone cases for most new and old smartphones, so if you’ve been having trouble finding a case for your older model, they most likely have an option for you.
 (Here’s their full list of current cases available, under the “Shop” tab up top).